-One of our most important roles at Sundance Dental & Orthodontics in Rio Rancho and Farmington NM is to help our patients maintain the best possible dental health.
-Regular cleanings and checkups are essential.
+One of our most important roles at Sundance Dental & Orthodontics in Rio Rancho and Farmington, NM, is to help our patients maintain the best possible dental health.
+Therefore, regular cleanings and checkups are essential.

 Some of our patients have problems with mouth sores, which is the topic of this message.

-If you have a mouth sore that lasts more than a week or two, it is important to come in for an exam, even if your six-month checkup isn’t due for a while.
-Mouth sores can be an indicator of disease, and an early assessment aids in preventing more serious issues.
+If you have a mouth sore that lasts more than a week or two, it is essential to come in for an exam, even if your six-month checkup isn’t due for a while.
+This is because mouth sores can indicate disease, and an early assessment aids in preventing more serious issues.

-If required, treatment and pain relief can be offered.
-In extreme cases, we will refer you to a medical professional who specializes in ailments that can cause mouth sores.
+If required, who can offer treatment and pain relief?
+In extreme cases, we will refer you to a medical professional specializing in ailments that can cause mouth sores.

 There are two types of mouth sores: canker sores and cold sores.

 Canker sores are small and ulcer-like, with a white or gray base and a red border.
 They are found on the inside of the mouth, and while they are not contagious, they can be painful.
-Canker sore usually heal in a week or two.
-Antimicrobial mouth-rinses, over-the-counter topical anesthetics, and avoiding spicy and acidic foods aids in temporary relief while your sore is healing.
+A canker sore usually heals in a week or two.
+Antimicrobial mouth rinses, over-the-counter topical anesthetics, and avoiding spicy and acidic foods aid in temporary relief while your sore is healing.

 For either condition, we can advise you on the best treatment.

-At Sundance Dental & Orthodontics in Rio Rancho and Farmington NM, the dental health of our patients is always our top priority.
-Services include family and restorative dentistry.
+At Sundance Dental & Orthodontics in Rio Rancho and Farmington, NM, our patient’s dental health is always our top priority.
+Services include family dentistry and restorative dentistry.
 Schedule your next checkup today!